The Jackbox Party Pack: The Jackbox Party Pack 8 (2021)

 The Jackbox Party Pack 8 was released on October 14, 2021, for PlayStation 4, PlayStation 5, Xbox One, Xbox Series X/S, Nintendo Switch, Microsoft Windows, macOS, Linux, Apple TV, iPad, Amazon Fire TV, Nvidia Shield TV, and Xfinity X1.
 The Stadia version was available on November 16, 2021.

 Drawful: Animate is for 3–10 players and is the third game in the Drawful series.
 The highlight feature is that players create a two-frame animation rather than a single static drawing.
 Other added features include having three colors to use for drawing and the ability to double down on a guess once per round which awards double points if correct, but if incorrect, awards the player who wrote the fake answer double points instead.
-A 'friend mode' is also included which has the prompts be about the players.
+A 'friend mode' is also included which uses prompts that include the players' names.

-The Wheel of Enormous Proportions is for 2–8 players and is a trivia game hosted by an all-knowing wheel.
+The Wheel of Enormous Proportions is for 2–8 players and is a trivia game.
 At the start of the game, players write a soul-seeking question for the wheel to answer.
-Players then must earn slices by competing in a trivia round of three questions, each starting with two slices.
-High scoring players win a slice, with the top scorer winning an extra one.
-Question types include: selecting answers from a set of twelve, matching answers with their counterpart, guessing what the wheel is thinking based on given clues, writing answers or giving a numerical estimate.
-On the third question, the top-performing player wins a power slice that can spread across the wheel and when landed on allows them to play a minigame that can impact the scores such as swapping points between two players.
+Players start each trivia round with two slices each and can win more by performing well on trivia questions.
 During the spinning round, players place their slices onto the wheel and take turns spinning it, earning points when the wheel lands on a slot they picked.
 The number of points gained increases as the wheel is spun more and points are divided between players who picked the same slot.
 The spinning round ends when a Spin Meter fills up, and a new trivia round begins.
 Once a player reaches 20,000 points, any points that player gains from the wheel allows them to spin the Winner Wheel that determines them as the game's winner.
 The wheel then answers the question the winner wrote at the start of the game.